 based on a deeper concept of life."

 Over the past ten years, I have spoken with thousands of people about their dogs and cats.
 In most cases, their animal friend was ill or experiencing some kind of imbalance.
-The most common symptoms included allergies, ear infections, itchy skin, IBD, urinary tract infections, diabetes and thyroid issues.
+The most common imbalances: allergies, ear infections, itchy skin, IBD, urinary tract infections, diabetes and thyroid issues.
 There were many calls about cancer, too.